 By the end of this post, you’ll have those pesky disapprovals gone in no time!

-JULY 2021 UPDATE: As of September 21, 2021, disapprovals for enabling dishonest behavior (#13 below), dangerous products or services (#14), and unapproved substances (#19) will be penalized via Google's three-strike system.
+Update: As of September 21, 2021, disapprovals for enabling dishonest behavior (#13 below), dangerous products or services (#14), and unapproved substances (#19) will be penalized via Google’s three-strike pilot (which could become permanent) system.
 We cover everything you need to know here.

 Google Ads disapprovals happen all the time.
 They come from an automated review process, which doesn’t think through context like a person would.
 So, more often than not, disapprovals are mistakenly “incorrect”.
 If it’s any consolation, I recommend not taking it too personally.

 But it can definitely be frustrating when you need your ad back up and running ASAP.
 I’ll later tackle what to do if you feel you shouldn’t be getting the disapprovals you have, but first, let’s dive into how to fix them in the meantime.

 The way disapprovals work is they’re all based on Google Advertising policies.
 How many policies are there?
 Way too many to count for one blog post—especially since some are industry-specific!
 So I’ve picked 19 of the most common disapprovals you’ll run into.
 Some are more cryptic than others, but I think we can agree that all of them are just annoying.

 What it means: Your site can’t be reached by Google’s crawlers.

 How to fix it: This is probably the most common disapproval and there could be a few reasons why your landing page is deemed “not working” by Google.
 Sometimes this requires adjusting your site code to accommodate crawlers with a “robots.txt” add-on.
 On the opposite end, it could be as simple as a mistake in your ad’s final URL that you just need to tweak.